 Moving on again you may start to offer your Customers credit.
 The same applies as to when you started taking credit from your suppliers – you will need to start a new notebook (Sales Book) and record all your sales in here.
 Only transferring them to your Cash Book when they have been paid.
 And again this requires a new box or folder to keep all your customer invoices or receipts in numerical order.

 If you employ staff you will also have a 4th notebook (Wages Book) as explained above this will be used for recording your employees Gross and Net pay along with any deductions made.
 It may be worthwhile involving an Accountant or Payroll Bureau once you start to employ staff as you are legally obliged to collect Tax and National Insurance from them as specific rates and report this to HMRC on a regular basis.
+You will also have auto enrolment pension responsibilities.

 Excel (or similar spreadsheet software)